angular/components/DEV_ENVIRONMENT.md

 # Developer guide: getting your environment set up

 1. Make sure you have `node` installed with a version at _least_ 5.5.0.
-2. Run `npm install -g gulp` to install gulp.
+2. Run `npm install -g yarn gulp` to install yarn and gulp.
 3. Fork the `angular/material2` repo.
 4. Clone your fork.
    Recommendation: name your git remotes `upstream` for `angular/material2` and `<your-username>` for your fork.
 Also see the [team git shortcuts](https://github.com/angular/material2/wiki/Team-git----bash-shortcuts).
-5. From the root of the project, run `npm install`.
+5. From the root of the project, run `yarn`.

 To build the components in dev mode, run `gulp build:components`.